ideo/c-delta-challenge/README.md

 ### 1.2: Scoring Creative Qualities for an entire response

 Next, we're diving into some complexity.
-We'd like to display the Creative Quality score for the entire response and display it at the top of the page:
+Let's display the Creative Quality score for the entire response at the top of the page:

 ![](public/screenshots/2-2-Response-Set.png)